commandlineparser/commandline/README.md

-Command Line Parser Library 1.9.3.34 Stable for CLR.
+Command Line Parser Library 1.9.4.91 Beta for CLR.
 ===
-The Command Line Parser Library offers to CLR applications a clean and concise API for manipulating command line arguments and related tasks.
-It allows you to display an help screen with an high degree of customization and a simple way to report syntax errors to the user.
-Everything that is boring and repetitive to be programmed stands up on library shoulders, letting you concentrate yourself on core logic.
+The Command Line Parser Library offers to CLR applications a clean and concise API for manipulating command line arguments and related tasks defining switches, options and verb commands.
+It allows you to display an help screen with an high degree of customization and a simple way to report syntax errors to the end user.
+Everything that is boring and repetitive to be programmed stands up on library shoulders, letting developers concentrate on core logic.
 __The search for the command line parser for your application is over, with this library you got a solid parsing API constantly updated since 2005.__

 Compatibility: